 1. What are the goals or the objectives your team has set for your new intranet?

-- Collaboration: The primary goal for your intranet is to make it easier for geographically dispersed staff to collaborate.
+Collaboration: The primary goal for the intranet is to make it easier for geographically dispersed employees to collaborate.

 2. What conditions are needed to meet the objectives you have established for your intranet?

-- Adoption: Employees will need to open to embracing the new system and to change their current collaboration processes.
+Adoption: Employees will need to embrace the new system and to change their current collaboration processes.

 3. What do I need to do to make these conditions become true?

-- Training: To get the most out of the collaborative features, training is necessary.
+Training: To get the most out of the collaborative features and to encourage adoption, training is necessary.
 Training should provide direction on what kind of content is appropriate to share on your intranet.

 4. What can get in the way of these conditions becoming true?